-- be treated with respect, dignity and courtesy
+- be treated with dignity and respect

 - privacy and confidentiality of your personal information

-- treat staff and others with respect and courtesy
+- treat staff and others with respect

 - respect your personal beliefs, privacy and confidentiality

-- treat you with courtesy and respect
+- treat you with respect and dignity

 Your privacy respected